opsresearch/cl-marklogic/README.md

 # Quick Start

 This quick tutorial shows you how to run some simple examples using *cl-marklogic*.
-It is written using *SBCL*, and *QuickLisp* on *OSX*.
+It is written to use *SBCL*, and *QuickLisp* on *OSX*.
 If you are using a different operating system you will need to adjust some details but the overall steps will be the same.

 * [Install *Homebrew*](http://brew.sh) if it isn't installed on your computer.